As an Amazon Associate I earn from qualifying purchases made through links in this blog post, at no additional cost to you.

 It’s the proof they need to see they ARE stronger than their demons.
 Proof that there are better ways to heal and work issues out.

-Running from your thoughts, pain, or anxieties isn’t the way.
+Running from your thoughts, pain, or anxiety isn’t the way.

 But you have to stand up and realize that you are the only one who can heal your soul.